BOOK LAUNCH and FILM SHOW RECORDINGS

 The shows run approximately for 90 minutes and include introductions to the book by the issues’ editors and producers, readings of prose and poetry by the contributors, a slideshow of the artworks, music, film clips and Q & A’s with the audience.

 You can find more information about the books and their editorial teams and contributors as well as how to buy copies in our online shop.
-All issues celebrated here are presently in stock. https://dark-mountain.net/shop/
+All issues celebrated here, except for Issue 18 (available only as a PDF), are presently in stock. https://dark-mountain.net/shop/

 Waiting in the Dark